learn-co-curriculum/dsc-bernoulli-and-binomial-distribution/README.md

 In the first part, you learned about Bernoulli and Binomial using their formulas to obtain the probability distributions.
 You can also perform random sampling.
 What you're basically doing then is selecting a sample from a statistical population in a way that every possible sample has a predetermined probability of being selected.

-Applied to our example, imagine that 1 represents scoring a penalty and 0 represents missing.
-If $p = 0.8$, if you'll do 100 penalties in a row, you'd expect to have about 80 hits.
+Applied to our example, imagine that 1 represents scoring a penalty goal and 0 represents missing.
+If $p = 0.8$, if you take 100 penalty shots in a row, you'd expect to score about 80 goals.
 The reason why it's not exactly 80 is because uncertainty plays a role, and this is exactly what you can model using the NumPy random library!
 Below, we're using `np.random.binomial` to generate how many successful penalties we have when shooting 100 penalties.

 ```python